- Integrated Development Environment

 After ten successful years with an IDE in the NetBeans environment, BASIS introduces all-new IDE plug-ins to one of the most popular and powerful IDEs available, Eclipse.
 This major step forward meets our ongoing goal to make BBj project development life easier and more productive.
 Regardless of the development platform, Eclipse offers a host of existing plug-ins and configurability options to optimize and streamline the development cycle.

 BASIS is gradually replacing this IDE with the modern Eclipse IDE plug-ins, listed above.

 Includes: AppBuilder, FormBuilder, and the Data Dictionary module.

-BASIS takes a new productivity leap forward in GUI development with the Barista® rapid application development tool.
+BASIS takes a new productivity leap forward in GUI development with a rapid application development tool ‒ the Barista® Application Framework.
 Barista is BASIS' GUI-only data dictionary-driven development framework and runtime engine.
-Barista facilitates:
+Barista facilitates the following: